-Applicants for admission to the Post Baccalaureate Certificate in Information Security program must:
+Applicants for admission to the Graduate Certificate in Information Security (GC InfoSec) program must:

 If the potential applicant does not have a degree, but believes his or her education and experience is equivalent to an undergraduate degree, then it is the responsibility of the applicant to provide adequate documentation to support their request as part of the application process.
 The admission committee will review the supporting documentation to determine applicant’s eligibility to the entry in the program.

 Applications for program admissions will be considered only if the applicant has full and unrestricted Internet access.

 If academic credentials are more than five years old, it is the applicant's responsibility to provide evidence that they have worked in an IT field within the past five years and that their knowledge and skills are current.

 Some applicants to the program may have completed graduate level course work at other post-secondary institutions that is applicable to the GC InfoSec program.
 For details on policy and procedures related to transfer credit, please refer to the Graduate Transfer Credit Policy.